-- Costs being apportioned between the residential and non-residential sector, based on the NDA of each sector. - Costs then being further apportioned between individual residential developments based on their NDA.
-We have also accepted apportionment between residential developments on a per person basis. - For non-residential apportioned costs, we have accepted these being allocated to individual developments on the NDA of the individual development.
-Where a net present value (NPV) model has been used, we have also accepted apportionment between nonresidential developments on a GFA basis. - Where development contains on-site stormwater infrastructure (provided by the developer), the council could proportionally discount the amount apportioned, based on the extent of the on-site infrastructure. - Where stormwater infrastructure serves more than one precinct, the council could apportion the cost based on the relative size of catchment areas. - Where the precinct is divided into different stormwater catchments, the cost of infrastructure servicing each catchment should be separated and be apportioned to their respective catchments only.

-Open space and community facilities

-Costs should be apportioned on a per person basis within the precinct, or across several precincts, consistent with the needs analysis of the area(s).
+Infrastructure Approaches Transport Costs being apportioned between residential and non-residential development, based on the relative size of net developable area (NDA).
+Costs being apportioned across residential development on a per person basis and across non-residential development on an NDA or gross floor area (GFA) basis.
+The cost apportioned to residential development could be further apportioned based on the number of daily vehicle trips, if relevant data were available. • Where the infrastructure is shared across multiple precincts, the cost could be apportioned on a per person or NDA basis between the precincts, depending on the amount of residential/non-residential development.
+Stormwater Costs being apportioned between the residential and non-residential sector, based on the NDA of each sector.
+Costs then being further apportioned between individual residential developments based on their NDA.
+We have also accepted apportionment between residential developments on a per person basis.
+For non-residential apportioned costs, we have accepted these being allocated to individual developments on the NDA of the individual development.
+Where a net present value (NPV) model has been used, we have also accepted apportionment between non-residential developments on a GFA basis.
+Where development contains on-site stormwater infrastructure (provided by the developer), the council could proportionally discount the amount apportioned, based on the extent of the on-site infrastructure.
+Where stormwater infrastructure serves more than one precinct, the council could apportion the cost based on the relative size of catchment areas.
+Where the precinct is divided into different stormwater catchments, the cost of infrastructure servicing each catchment should be separated and be apportioned to their respective catchments only.
+Open space and community services • Costs should be apportioned on a per person basis within the precinct, or across several precincts, consistent with the needs analysis of the area(s).

-7.1 Open space and community facilities
+7.1 Open space and community services

-Examples of our approaches to assessing apportionment of open space and land for community facilities are shown in Box 7.1 below.
+Examples of our approaches to assessing apportionment of open space and land for community services are shown in Box 7.1 below.

-Box 7.1 Examples of previous open space and community facilities apportionment assessments
+Box 7.1 Examples of previous open space and community services apportionment assessments

 - In Appin Growth Area (2024), we accepted the apportionment of open space costs as 100% to the plan's area, with it wholly apportioned to residential development.
-Since the development will change the precincts from rural to urban, the increase in open space will be required to meet the new demand. - In Lowes Creek Maryland (2021), open space and community facilities apportionment was split unevenly across residential development, with high and mixed density development contributing more than environmental, low density and medium use development.
+Since the development will change the precincts from rural to urban, the increase in open space will be required to meet the new demand. - In Lowes Creek Maryland (2021), open space and community services apportionment was split unevenly across residential development, with high and mixed density development contributing more than environmental, low density and medium use development.
 We considered this reasonable as high density and mixed-use development are expected to use social infrastructure more, given the higher number of residents per hectare relative to other residential development types, suggesting that there may be less outdoor space for this group to use within their residence.